-Whether you want to work as a proofreader or as a copy-editor, we show the best way to market and promote yourself and how to make the best of your particular skills.
-You must be prepared to take the business seriously to get work.
-We have many certificated students who report on excellent careers since taking the course.
+We show the best way to market and promote yourself and how to make the best of your particular skills, and many of our certificated students have enjoyed excellent careers since taking the course.
 Whether you want to work for publishers or for a wide variety of other organisations we show you how to succeed – and we’ll even help you to write your CV.

-Yes.
-Freelancers have always been an important part of the book industry and their importance has grown over the years as the cost of employing people full-time has increased.
-More books have been published in the UK in recent years than ever before, which has produced more work for freelancers.
+Freelancers have always been an important part of the book industry and more books have been published in the UK in recent years than ever before, producing ever more work for freelancers.
 Many former students have been successful in establishing careers working for non-publishing clients.
-Any company or organisation which produces brochures, pamphlets, documents, reports or booklets may need your services.
-Recession?
-Previous experience shows that freelancers are used extensively in recessions.
-They form a flexible work force for publishers and others who are hard-pressed, or cannot afford full-time staff.
+Any company or organisation which produces brochures, pamphlets, documents, reports or booklets is likely need your services.

-Most freelance editors and proofreaders work either on paper or on screen, depending partly on the work in hand.
+Freelance editors and proofreaders work either on paper or on screen, depending partly on the work in hand.
 Even when work is sent to a freelancer as an attachment, many people still find their error spotting is of a higher level if they print off the material and check it on hard copy!
 If you prefer to work in the traditional way on paper, our courses provide full training.
-Access to email is very useful as is access to the internet for research into potential areas of work.
 If you are studying copy-editing with us, we offer an optional free module covering copy-editing on screen using Microsoft Word.